2018 Leasing & Property Management Committee Roster

 - The Committee Chair may recommend that the task force or Subcommittee be dissolved once it is determined that the project is complete.
 This action must be approved by the BOD under the minutes of the Committee.

-- That subcommittees may continue into subsequent years but the leadership for that subcommittee (i.e. Chair) may shift (Vice Chair would become Chair).
+- Subcommittees may continue into subsequent years but the leadership for that subcommittee (i.e. Chair) may shift (Vice Chair would become Chair).
 However, should Vice Chair not desire the position, such position will be appointed by the Committee Chair.

 - The committee may consult with ABoR legal counsel when appropriate